 - Pedestrians have a 50% higher chance of being fatally injured on Halloween than on the average day

 Several factors contribute to the increased risk of pedestrian injuries:

 - Distracted driving

-- Increased number of pedestrian
+- Increased number of pedestrians

 - Motorists traveling to and from Halloween events

 During the Halloween weekend, the roads can turn into a horror fest, particularly due to drunk or drugged drivers considering that 23% percent of pedestrian fatalities on Halloween involve a drunk driver.

 “Halloween night is unlike any other evening because of the number of pedestrians on the road at the same time,” said Adrienne Woodland, spokesperson, AAA-The Auto Club Group.
 “And while Halloween may be slightly different this year, there’s still an increased risk of being injured or involved in a crash, and that’s before distractions and alcohol are added to the mix.
 We urge people who are out on Halloween to be alert, avoid distractions and always drive sober.”